GaziAdib/Data-Analytics-With-Power-BI-and-Tableau/README.md

 ## 🙌 Credits

 Made by **Gazi Monirul Islam (aka Gazi Adib)**
-Thanks to my instructor for guidance and to the Global Store Dataset for the learning opportunity.
+Thanks to my instructor Dr. Karim Mohammed Rezaul & Edulink for guidance and support and to the Global Store Dataset for the learning opportunity and thus enhancing my deep knowledge in Data Analytics.